rnsdomains/rns-subdomain-tool/docs/ContractsSetup.md

 * `domainNode` is the result of `namehash.hash("yourdomain.rsk");`

-- Configure the instance of SubdomainRegistrar and the cow as Whitelist managers using the `addManager` method:
+- Configure the instance of SubdomainRegistrar and the cow as whitelisted managers using the `Whitelist.addManager()` method:

 `whitelist.addManager(SubdomainRegistrar.address);`

 `whitelist.addManager(cowAddress);`

-- The last **important** step is to create your domain and to configure it with the SubdomainRegistrar as owner.
+- The last **important** step is to create your domain and to configure it with the SubdomainRegistrar as its owner.

 `rns.setSubnodeOwner(rskHash, web3.utils.sha3(yourDomain), subdomainRegistrarAddress)`

 where `rskHash` is the result of `namehash.hash("rsk");`.